Activist Starboard nominates CEO Jeff Smith to Autodesk's board

 Starboard has argued that Autodesk spends significantly more than software peers and has underperformed the market.

-Autodesk's shares have fallen more than 7 per cent this year, marking a far deeper slump than the S&P 500's 1.8 per cent drop.
-The company's 21.4 per cent gain last year also underperformed the S&P 500's 23.3 per cent jump in that period.
+Autodesk, which is valued at about $58 billion, has seen its shares fall more than 7 per cent this year, marking a far deeper slump than the S&P 500's 1.8 per cent drop.

-Last year, Starboard urged Autodesk's board to explore a CEO change and cost cuts, after it lost a legal fight against the company to delay its annual meeting and re-open the window for director nomination.
+Last year, Starboard urged Autodesk's board to explore a CEO change and cost cuts, after it lost a legal fight against the company to delay its annual meeting and re-open the window for director nomination when it failed to appoint its candidates due to missed deadlines.

-The company said earlier last week that it had offered the hedge fund a chance to participate in the process of finding the new directors that were added in December 2024.
+Autodesk said earlier last week it had offered the hedge fund a chance to participate in the process of finding the new directors that were added in December 2024.

+The company in December appointed two independent directors - former chairman and CEO of Kraft Foods John Cahill and Ram Krishnan, executive vice president and chief operating officer of Emerson - to its board.

+Autodesk currently has a 13-member board, with former Intel executive Stacy Smith serving as its non-executive chairman.
+He also serves on the boards of chipmakers Kioxia and Intel.